vmware-archive/pks-earthquakes-demo/README.md

 ## Visualizing the Data

 If you need to reset the data from a previous run, you can use the **createIndex.sh** script in this repo.
 It takes one argument, which is the Elastic Search API endpoint.
-For example, to reset the data in the Demo11 environment, you would run:
+For example, to reset the data in the Demo11 environment, you would run:<br>
-`./createIndex.sh elastic-search-demo11.apps.pcf.corby.cc`
+`./createIndex.sh elastic-search-demo11.apps.pcf.corby.cc`<br>
-This script can be safely executed at any time.<br?
+This script can be safely executed at any time.

 Log into the Kibana UI, at the published endpoint (e.g. in Demo11 you go to http://kibana-demo11.apps.pcf.corby.cc/).
+Select Dashboards from the left-side menu, and click on the Earthquakes dashboard.

 If you don't see Dashboard options, you will need to create the earthquake dashboard.
 To do this, click on the Management left-side menu option, and select Index Patterns from the top-side menu.
 In the **Index name or pattern** field, enter **earthquakes**
 <br><img src="https://github.com/Pivotal-Field-Engineering/pks-earthquakes-demo/blob/master/docs/index-patterns.png" width="50%"/>

+Click the create button.
+Now from the Management screen, select Saved Objects from the top-side menu.
+Click the Import button in the top-right, and upload the earthquakes-dashboard.json file from this repo.
+Now you can go to the Dashboard and select the Earthquakes dashboard.